UVADS/DS1001/README.md

 5. Final Essay - This assignment is the students opportunity to synthesize the semester and show mastery of the primary learning objective "define data science".
 The higher bundles require a more complex essay which includes a discussion of personal career paths in data science and ultimately discussing next steps and the future of data science.

 ## Tech Stack (Course Delivery Tools)
+There are several technological tools used in this class:

+* email: Official communication from UVA is sent via the class email
+* canvas: The offical Learning Management System for this course is canvas, all assignments are managed through canvas **including lab assignments**.

 **[Discord Invite Click]()**